tc39/ecmascript_simd/extended-api.md

 Note that an implementation in which these are all identical to their corresponding functions in the base namespace will be fully conforming.

-Accompanying this is a new `SIMD.checked` namespace to help developers find errors:
+Accompanying this is a new `SIMD.Checked` namespace to help developers find errors:

 ```
-SIMD.checked.int32x4.fromFloat32x4
+SIMD.Checked.Int32x4.fromFloat32x4
-SIMD.checked.float32x4.max
+SIMD.Checked.Float32x4.max
-SIMD.checked.int32x4.shiftLeftByScalar
+SIMD.Checked.Int32x4.shiftLeftByScalar
 ...
 ```

-Functions in `SIMD.checked` all correspond to functions in `SIMD.relaxed` and throw on any value which would produce unspecified results.
+Functions in `SIMD.Checked` all correspond to functions in `SIMD.Relaxed` and throw on any value which would produce unspecified results.
 They may also canonicalize negative zero to positive zero.
 We'll publish a standard polyfill for these functions which implementations or users can use if they wish.